 I had a bank account for five years with a bank I couldn’t stand.
 They were unresponsive, they charged outrageous fees, and they were invested in companies that ran against my beliefs.
 It was a bad match and it made managing my money a chore.
 After years of trying to justify my banking choice, I finally realized that there is no reason that shouldn’t love my bank.
 After all, banks are entrusted with our financial future.

 Having a bank that is aligned with your best interests can fundamentally change how you feel about managing your money.
-The good news is that there are bank accounts, including Chime, that never charge you unnecessary bank fees and provides a banking experience that’s designed to make managing and saving money easy.
+The good news is that there are bank accounts, including Chime, that never charge you unnecessary bank fees and provides an online banking experience that’s designed to make managing and saving money easy.
 These new online banks also offer unique features that most big banks do not offer, such as financial automation, that can help you save money without even thinking about it.

 Never stop learning.